margheritabattistotti/paper/paper.md

 John Smith, University of Louisville
 Margherita Battistotti, University of Manchester

+# Abstract
+This paper discusses a new realtime AAC framework and proves its promising results.

 # Introduction
 We present a new AAC framework capable of dealing with streaming scenarios.